West Africa Cable System: Landing points

 The landings in Namibia, the DRC, the Republic of Congo and Togo will provide the first direct connections for these countries to the global submarine cable network.
 While all earlier submarine cables were terminated at South Africa's international submarine gateways in Melkbosstrand or Mtunzini the WACS cable has been landed at Yzerfontein in order to reduce risk of complete isolation from the rest of the world in the case of damages by earthquakes or a large ship dragging its anchor.

 Design capacity

 The planned design capacity of WACS was 3.84 Tbit/s when the project agreement was signed in 2008.

-When delivered in 2012 the initial design capacity was 5.12Tbit/s.
+When delivered in 2012 the initial design capacity was 5.12 Tbit/s.

-An upgrade delivered by Huawei Marine in December 2015 using WDM Soft Decision FEC and bit interleaved coded modulation advanced decoders permitting the design capacity to be increased to 14.5Tbit/s.
+An upgrade delivered by Huawei Marine in December 2015 using WDM Soft Decision FEC and bit interleaved coded modulation advanced decoders permitting the design capacity to be increased to 14.5 Tbit/s.

 Innovations

 Instead of powering the 236 undersea optical amplifiers and the 12 Submarine branching units along the cable by a single conductor which would require the voltage to be well over 12,000 to 14,000 V in the order of some 24,000 V DC, the system is supplied by two independent rings from Europe to West Africa and West Africa to South Africa, thus reducing the power requirements to around 12,000 V DC.

 Branching units are designed to keep the main trunk intact in case of failure.
 Repairing a branch will not affect the traffic on the main cable.

 Landing stations support wavelength pass through which means a wavelength coming into a landing station does not just stop there but carries on.
 This feature allows future upgrade to be carried out without the necessity to have to upgrade each landing point.